waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Item at (2,32) - GSI says 'reachable'.
 Movement blocked (2 attempts).
 Hypothesis: Needs 'A' interaction.
 (Marked 🚧, will change to 🅰️ if hypothesis is correct after testing).

 - Defeated Bug Catcher (ID 2, VIRIDIANFOREST_YOUNGSTER2) at (31,34) in Viridian Forest.
 (Turn 1105)

+- SPARKY is no longer poisoned as of Turn 1106 (confirmed via GSI).